Wayne County, Georgia

 How do you fix potholes in a gravel driveway?

-In Wayne County, Georgia, fixing potholes properly means more than dropping gravel in the hole.
+Fixing potholes properly means more than dropping gravel in the hole.
 Loose material and standing water must be removed first, then the subbase is re-compacted if it has loosened.
 Crusher run is packed in layers and compacted firm before a surface layer goes down.
 Simply filling a pothole with loose stone puts it back in the same condition within a few months.
 Potholes repaired the right way hold up significantly longer in southeast Georgia's heavy rainfall conditions than surface-only patches.

 Is a gravel driveway cheaper than concrete?